danBhentschel/techio-practical-linq/markdowns/06_MethodsOrderElements/01_reverse_orderby.md

 ### There is no Sort()

-If you want to sort the elements within a sequence, then you will need to pass in an _identity_ **keySelector** method that indicates that each element in the sequence is a **key**.
+If you want to sort the elements within a sequence, then you will need to pass in an _identity_ **keySelector** method that indicates that each element in the sequence is, itself, a **key**.
 Here is what that looks like:

 ```csharp
 List<string> strings = new List<string> { "first", "then", "and then", "finally" };